University of Health Sciences and Pharmacy in St. Louis: Mascot

 In 1993, the student body voted for the athletic teams to bear the name Eutectics.
 That year, the school joined the NAIA for athletic competition.
-The Eutectic, also known as Mortarmer "Morty" McPestle, was named by the esteemed alumnus Dr. John Miller of the class of 2012.
-He is depicted in his own white lab coat, with a fierce expression ready for competition.
+The Eutectic, also known as Mortarmer "Morty" McPestle, is depicted in his own white lab coat, with a fierce expression ready for competition.

 "The 'Eutectic' describes the scientific process of two solids being combined to form a liquid.
 It is the perfect metaphor for the University's intercollegiate athletic program—combining athletics and a demanding academic program."
 The Eutectic was once recognized as the most esoteric mascot in the country by ESPN.